Avian brain: Metabolism

 Neurons are typically energy-intensive cells that have a high cost of maintenance, yet birds have high neuron densities and absolute numbers in their brains.
 Of the energy consumed by the brain, about 70-80% is used by neurons.
 The large numbers of neurons in the avian brain are enabled by relatively low specific energy demands.
-Experiments with pigeons have found the glucose demand of avian neurons to be more than 3 times less that of mammals, whose neuron energy costs do not change between taxa.
+Experiments with pigeons have found the glucose demand of avian neurons to be more than 3 times less than that of mammals, whose neuron energy costs do not change between taxa.
 It is not yet known why avian brains require so much less glucose, but two contributing factors, neuron size and body temperature, have been posited by researchers.
 Although there has not been definitive study on the topic as of 2023, it is speculated that bird neurons are smaller than those of mammals, since bird brains have a much higher density of neurons per unit volume compared to similarly sized mammals.
 Smaller neurons can consume less energy, as their smaller surface area and volume contain fewer receptors, ion channels, and mitochondria, while possessing lower membrane capacitance, meaning membrane potential requires less energy to change.
 A smaller neuron also requires less energy for upkeep.
 Additionally, the higher temperatures of bird brains, reaching 42 C in pigeons, also facilitate lower energy consumption.
 Higher temperatures reduce the time it takes to activate and deactivate ion channels, which reduces energy needs.